dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/url-parser-data-enrichment.md

 # Data enrichment part three: URL parser data enrichment

-URL parser data enrichment is extracting various URL components to gain additional insights and context about the URL.
+URL parser data enrichment involves extracting various URL components to gain additional insights and context about the URL.
 This extracted information can be used for data analysis, marketing, SEO, and more.

 ## URL parsing process

-Here is step-by-step process for URL parser data enrichment :
+Here is the step-by-step process for URL parser data enrichment:

-1. Get the URL data that is needed to be parsed from a source or create one.
+1. Get the URL data that needs to be parsed from a source or create one.
-1. Send the URL data to an API like [URL Parser API](https://urlparse.com/).
+2. Send the URL data to an API like [URL Parser API](https://urlparse.com/).
-1. Get the parsed URL data.
+3. Get the parsed URL data.
-1. Include metadata like conversion rate, date, and time.
+4. Include metadata like conversion rate, date, and time.
-1. Save the updated dataset in a data warehouse or lake using a data pipeline.
+5. Save the updated dataset in a data warehouse or lake using a data pipeline.

 We use **[URL Parse API](https://urlparse.com/)** to extract the information about the URL.
 However, you can use any API you prefer.

 :::tip
-`URL Parse API` is free, with 1000 requests/hour limit, which can be increased on request.
+`URL Parse API` is free, with a 1000 requests/hour limit, which can be increased upon request.
 :::

-By default the URL Parse API will return a JSON response like:
+By default, the URL Parse API will return a JSON response like:

 ```text
 {